ibm-cloud-docs/mqcloud/mqoc_admin_mqexp.md

 # Administering a queue manager using MQ Explorer
 {: #mqoc_admin_mqexp}

+MQ Explorer is an Eclipse-based tool for administering IBM MQ that you install on a machine of your choice and which connects remotely to one or more queue managers using a client connection.
+It is supported for use on either Windows or Linux 64-bit environments (but is not currently supported on Mac OS).

 There are many actions you can perform through the MQ Explorer.
 You can:
 * Connect to a queue manager